Can I enter more than one recipe into the contest?

 How do I know that my online entry was accepted?

-If your online entry was successfully submitted, you will see the following message, “Thank you for entering!”.
-If you do not see this message, your entry was not submitted.
+If your online entry was successfully submitted, you will see the following message after you click the submit button, “Thank you for entering!”

 After I submitted my recipe entry, I realized that I made a mistake in the recipe.
 What should I do?